QR Code Scams in San Diego, California

 Latest quishing news, scam reports, and protection tips for San Diego residents (population 1.4 million)

 San Diego's beach communities, tourism hotspots, and growing tech sector all rely on QR codes.
-Scammers have targeted parking meters and tourist attractions with fraudulent QR codes.
+Scammers have targeted parking meters, tourist attractions, and the Gaslamp Quarter with fraudulent QR codes.

 Below you'll find the latest news about QR code scams and quishing attacks affecting San Diego.
 Stay informed and scan any QR code with susQR before you click — it's free.